KV Cache Offloading for Context-Intensive Tasks: Analysis Evaluation

-Without SVD compression, the models can achieve near-lossless accuracy given enough token budget.
-However, it is not clear how best to partition the token budget between categories: \begin{itemize}[leftmargin=*] \item \textbf{Offloaded (sparse) budget:} the bulk of KV cache entries are stored in system memory and segmented into chunks.
-During inference, the system loads some of these chunks into GPU memory for sparse attention.
-The fraction of tokens loaded to GPU is called the ``sparse budget''. \item \textbf{Outlier budget:} a small portion (${\lt}1\%$) of outlier tokens (e.g. attention sinks~\cite{xiao2023efficient}) stored on GPU. \item \textbf{Local window:} ShadowKV stores a small number of most recent tokens in GPU memory. \end{itemize}

-For typical long-context tasks with $10^{4-6}$ input tokens, most of the GPU memory budget is allocated to loading tokens from RAM (``sparse budget''), while the outliers and the recent tokens occupy negligible memory.
-To verify this choice for context-intensive tasks, we vary each budget indepentently with everything else equal.
-Similarly to the previous section, we use ShadowKV recommended parameters: sparse budget 1.56\%, outlier budget 384, and local window 32 tokens, but without SVD.

-As Figure~\ref{fig:exp_4.2_local_sparse_budgets} demonstrates, the default outlier and local budgets are both sufficient for context-intensive tasks (see Appendix~\ref{app:experiments_budgets} for additional models).
-Increasing either of those budgets does not have significant effect on performance\footnote{On a technicality, increasing sparse and/or local budgets to infinity would eventually label the entire cache as outliers or recent tokens, making ShadowKV equivalent to full attention by not offloading anything.}.
-In turn, the sparse budget significantly affects performance.
-Specifically, ShadowKV's \textbf{default sparse budget (1.56\%) is not enough} for either model on context-intensive tasks.
-There are two possible explanations: A) the model fundamentally needs to load more tokens per query or B) the offloading algorithm fails to determine which tokens are needed.

-Like most sparse attention methods, ShadowKV segments KV entries into chunks of 8 consecutive tokens and summarizes them with a ``landmark'' --- a channel-wise average of keys in that chunk.
+Without SVD compression, the models can achieve near-lossless accuracy after loading enough tokens from system memory.
+However, they need to load significantly more tokens to match full attention accuracy: 5-10\% in Figure~\ref{fig:exp_4.1_svd_quant}, compared to the ShadowKV default budget of 1.56\%~\cite{sun2025shadowkv}.
+There are two possible explanations: either \textbf{A)} the model fundamentally needs to load more tokens per query or \textbf{B)} the offloading algorithms cannot determine which KVs need to be loaded.

+To determine which is the case, we analyze how existing methods select KVs for loading and compare them against an ``oracle'' that always selects the keys with the highest true dot product.
+Note that the ``oracle'' is not an efficient KV selection algorithm: we use it exclusively as an upper bound on KV selection.
+Both ShadowKV and ArkVale use a similar procedure to select which KVs are loaded from RAM: they segment their KV entries into groups (or pages) and compute one ``landmark'' (or digest) per group to determine when it is needed.
+ShadowKV uses groups of 8 consecutive tokens and summarizes them with a ``landmark'' --- a channel-wise average of keys in that chunk, stored on GPU.
 The algorithm then computes the dot product between queries and landmarks and loads the highest scoring chunks to GPU.
-This brings the risk of missing important keys due to landmark averaging.

-To test this, we compare ShadowKV against an upper bound ``oracle'' that loads keys based on their true dot product.
-In Figure~\ref{fig:exp_4.3_landmark_quant_multineedle}, the \underline{BF16 chunk size 1} curve is the ``oracle'' method and \underline{BF16 chunk size 8} is normal ShadowKV behavior.
-This strongly suggests that chunk landmarks are the culprit.
-In other words, the model needs significantly fewer tokens, but \textbf{chunking \& landmarks cause ShadowKV to fetch unnecessary tokens from system memory}.
+ArkVale uses a slightly more complex bounding-cuboid approximation (digest) that captures how much the keys differ in each consecutive group.